alex-piccione/portfolio-2025-api/devop/README.md

 We use [SQLx](https://docs.rs/sqlx/latest/sqlx) to manage database interaction.
 We use SQLx macros that check the SQL over the database, see the [doc about SQLx](../src/repositories/SQLx.md).

-### Setup Local database
+### Local database

-Local database on a Docker container.
-Instead of `docker run` I will use a _docker-compose_ (it is easier to upfdate).
-In this way if in the future we need to add some other service it will be easy.
+Using _docker-compose_  we can run both th API and the database.

-Run ``docker compose -f compose.database.yaml up`` from this folder,
+Run ``docker compose -f compose.database.yaml up`` from this folder to run/start the database only,
 it will use the _.env_ file (git-ignored) to get the environment variables for secrets.

 ### Connection string

-The database connection string is set in the Configuration.
+The database connection string is stored in the Configuration.
 The Configuration is filled with a _configuration.json_ file.
 For local development we have a git-ignored file in the solution,
 for remote environment a **CONFIGURATION_FILE** environment variable should indicates where to read that file.